 There are those that would like to confuse the ideas of the Government of Change.
 These people know or should know that even in comm-law jurisdictions there are three (possible) known degrees of jurisdiction (the trial, an appeal and a possible second appeal to a higher or highest court equivalent to the Italian Court of Cassations).
 The difference is that in common-law jurisdictions the trial or processo di primo grado is often dispositive and final, lightning quick by Italian standards.
 The Government for Change seems intent on completing the reform of the Italian criminal law process begun in 1988.
 But how?

-Well, it may take changing the Constitution and a number of legal definitions and procedures and of course, key to the whole conundrum is a redefining of when the statutes of limitations begins to toll.
-No longer from the time a crime is presumed to have been committed to when such crime is effectively discovered to have been committed, for example, as ascertained by an official judicial act of accusation, indictment or arraignment as is the case in France.
+Well, it may take changing the Constitution and a number of legal definitions and procedures and of course, key to the whole conundrum is a redefining of when the statutes of limitations begin to toll.
+No longer from the time a crime is presumed to have been committed but from when such crime is effectively discovered to have been committed, for example, as ascertained by an official judicial act of accusation, indictment or arraignment as is the case in France.
 Furthermore, in Italy the statute of limitations are not suspended when an accused is investigated, arraigned or judged.

 The above changes would help make the Italian system a better one for honest citizens that do not have the economic resources to continue the uneven battle with the state all the way to the third and final phase of the present Italian criminal process, which by definition includes two appeals beyond the trial.
-Even now the length of Italian processes are unbearably long for creditors in commercial cases and for honest citizens caught up in the maze of Italian criminal proceedings.
+Even now the length of Italian trials are unbearably long for creditors in commercial cases and for honest citizens caught up in the maze of Italian criminal proceedings.